 Even if you can’t hang a window box from a balcony, you can fill a rectangular box with bright flowers and place it on the ground or hang it from a fence.

 Love your beach vacation and wish it didn’t have to end?
 You can keep that feeling alive with a beach-themed garden.
-Beaches around the planet are going to have different vegetation, sand colors, and backdrop, so choose the one that speaks to you (and your growing season).
+Beaches around the planet are going to have different vegetation, sand colors, and backdrops, so choose the one that speaks to you (and your growing season).

 Choose a color palette for your garden and garden furniture.
 Blues, greens, and whites remind me of ocean and sand, but bright colors might bring up the tropics for you.